ND-008/E-Type/README.md

 # E-Type

-**E-Type** is an open source typing course written solely in C++.
-It’s designed to make fast and accurate typing accessible to everyone—free of charge, on any major desktop platform.

-## Description

-E-Type: An open source typing course written in C++ to help users improve their speed and accuracy, completely free and accessible to everyone.
+E-Type is an open source typing course that helps users improve keyboard speed and accuracy.
+Written entirely in C++, E-Type runs natively on Linux, Windows, and macOS and is available free to all.

 ## Features